zhengpengxie/zhengpengxie.github.io/_pages/about.md

 ---

 Hi!
 I'm a student who is interested in deep reinforcement learning (DRL).
 My recent research focuses on designing theoretically sound policy gradient algorithms and improving their generalization performance.

+I am looking for highly motivated assistant professors.
+If you are working at a university ranked in the top 50 of the QS Rankings and have a reasonable background in reinforcement learning, feel free to contact me through zhengpengxie@hkust-gz.edu.cn!